 Repeat this step 2x–3x until all bacteria are removed.
 After washes are completed, leave worms in about 100 µL of media to keep hydrated.

-NOTE: Do not let the worms sit too long in media (|7–8 min), as this will impair the extrusion of gonads during dissection.
+NOTE: Do not let the worms sit in media for longer than 7 min, as this will impair the extrusion of gonads during dissection.
 Perform washes under aid of dissecting microscope to monitor removal of media so that worms are not lost.

 Using a glass or polyethylene pipette, transfer worms to a 25 mm x 75 mm microscope slide coated with 0.001% poly-L-lysine (slides used in this procedure have an epoxy coated perimeter, leaving three workspaces, 14 mm x 14 mm each).
 Remove excess media so that approximately 10–15 µL of media remains.